frrodrigues49/frrodrigues49/README.md

 ![image](https://user-images.githubusercontent.com/59628974/130962551-4cdb3cc6-1fbe-4be5-a9b2-1c36d7bdce7a.png)

-:desktop_computer: : Currently I am Mr FrontEnd developer and enthusiast in mobile react-native / java / kotlin.
+:desktop_computer: : Currently I am Sr FrontEnd developer and enthusiast in mobile react-native / java / kotlin.

 :man_student: : I have a degree in System Analysis and Development and Mathematics.